lunchbag/hugo-blog/content/posts/failure-and-solopreneurship.md

 images = []
 slug = "new-beginnings"
 tags = []
-title = "On failure, solopreneurship and new beginnings"
+title = "On failure and new beginnings"

 +++
 This is a really hard post to write.
 I've been meaning to get started on this for weeks now, and I've managed to push it off until now.